w-gao/py-mcpe-query/README.md

 ## Install
 -------

 #### Install via pip
-Run `pip install py_mcpe_query` in your terminal and it will download the latest version of this project.
+Run `pip install py_mcpe_query` in your terminal, and it will download the latest version of this project.

 ## Usage
 -----